COATnor/coatnor.github.io/data.rst

 Upload a State Variable
 -------------------------------

-state Variables are a special type of dataset, Representing the output of the COAT project.
+state Variables are a special type of secundary dataset, which are calculated from primary data originating either from within COAT or from external sources.
+The *State Variables* are the primary input to the quantitative analysis and predictive modelling performed in COAT.

 .. image:: _images/statevariabletab.png